 Not having a permanent business license will limit you from being able to issue non-extendable work permits to foreign shareholders, directors, and commissioners only.
 Consequently, whether you are considering hiring foreign experts or extending KITAS for the directors and commissioners, having the IUT is one of the requirements.

 Acquiring an IUT will also enable your business to invite new shareholders or even sell your company unless your business has been operating for less than a year.

-Before acquiring a permanent business license Indonesia, your company is must submit investment activity reports (LKPM) quarterly.
-Acquiring IUT decreases the frequency for the submission of these reports to biannually.
+Before acquiring a permanent business license in Indonesia, your company is must submit investment activity reports (LKPM) quarterly.
+Acquiring IUT decreases the frequency of the submission of these reports biannually.

 When starting a company in Indonesia, you need to submit an investment plan to obtain a principal license.
 The proof of investment, which should reflect the original investment plan, is one of the conditions necessary for acquiring IUT.

 Since the BKPM will be the only institution that will determine whether your company is eligible to convert to IUT, one of the requirements is to provide information on how many local partners you are engaged with (with partnership agreement documents).

 Check more details about the procedures and requirements for a permanent business license in Indonesia.
 Feel free to contact our friendly consultancy staff for your queries and information requests.